 Treasure, trains, pirates, ghosts, margaritas, sunsets and pie, oh my!
-In Key West Florida there is so much to do, and given that we only had one day in this sunny city we just had to do it ALL.
+In Key West Florida there is so much to do, and given that we only had one day in this sunny beach city we just had to do it ALL.

-You see, we were staying up in Ducks Key at the ultra-relaxing Hawks Cay Resort, but since we were only approximately 1-hour north of Key West, we couldn’t resist the additional adventure.
-So, we left the resort bright and early one morning, hopped into our car, turned left on to Highway 1 and headed further south for a day in Key West!
+You see, we were staying up in Ducks Key at the ultra-relaxing Hawks Cay Resort, but since we were only approximately 1-hour north of Key West, we couldn’t resist the additional Florida Keys adventure.
+So, we left our resort hotel bright and early one morning, hopped into our car, turned left on to Highway 1 and headed further south for a day in Key West!

 Here’s what we did in one day in Key West Florida